 WHEN TO VISIT

-The Galapagos can be enjoyed year round.
-Peak season coincides with the typical holiday schedule for North American travelers, from mid-June through early September and from mid-December through mid-January.
-Galapagos National Park limits the number of visitors to each island and all tour itineraries are coordinated by the park, so despite the popularity the crowds on each island are never overwhelming.
+The Galapagos Islands can be enjoyed year round.
+Peak season coincides with the typical holiday schedule for North American travelers: from spring break in March and April, mid-June through early September, and from mid-December through mid-January.
+Galapagos National Park limits the number of visitors to each island and all tour itineraries are coordinated by the park, so despite the popularity, the crowds on each island are never overwhelming.

-From June through December, the Humboldt Current brings colder water (65°-72° F / 18°- 22°C) and air temperatures (60° F - 72° F / 16°- 22°C ), ideal weather for hiking or exploration by mountain bike.
+From June through December, the Humboldt Current brings colder water (65°-72° F / 18°- 22°C) and air temperatures (60° F - 72° F / 16°- 22°C), ideal weather for hiking or exploration by mountain bike.
 Skies are cloudy and misty but actual precipitation is scarce.
 Trade winds from the southeast can occasionally make the seas a bit choppier this time of year.
+And thanks to the nutrient rich waters created by the change in ocean currents, this is a great time of year for diving as marine life is at its most abundant.

 FOR FAMILIES

-We can safely say that the owners of Galapagos Safari Camp know what children and parents need when visiting the Galapagos as their own children, Jasmine and Lawrence, were born and brought up at the camp from the first years of their lives.
-A specially-designed Family Safari caters to families with young children and the Camp stocks all necessary equipment, from cots, to wetsuits, snorkel gear and bikes, to fit all sizes from young children to teens.
+We can safely say that the owners of Galapagos Safari Camp know what children and parents need when visiting the Galapagos.
+Their own children, Jasmine and Lawrence, were born and brought up at the camp from the first years of their lives.
+A specially-designed Family Safari itinerary caters to families with young children, and the camp stocks all necessary equipment, from cots, to wetsuits, snorkel gear and bikes, to fit all sizes from young children to teens.
 The Family Suite is ideally shared by a family with younger children while safari-inspired tented accommodations will thrill slightly older children and teenagers.
 A variety of meal preferences and special requests are easily accommodated by the kitchen with advance notice.

 RECOMMENDED LENGTH OF STAY

-The minimum suggested is two nights if extending a boat-based journey through the Galapagos Islands.
-Four or five nights are ideal for guests exploring the Galapagos Islands on a land-based safari.
+The minimum suggested is two nights if extending a boat-based journey through the Galapagos Islands, but in our opinion four or five nights are ideal for guests who want to explore the Galapagos Islands on a land-based safari.
+An eight-night stay includes the Isabela Island extension, where guests can explore sights like the volcanic caldera of Sierra Negra, snorkel The Tunnels, and more.

 UNIQUE SELLING POINTS

-The small size of the property (9 safari tents) provides a very intimate and high touch guest experience.
-Great for families, GSC also offers guests a lot of privacy, making this a great add-on for honeymoon couples after a week of boat-based exploring.
+The small size of the property provides a very intimate and “high-touch” guest experience.
+Great for families, Galapagos Safari Camp also offers guests a lot of privacy, making this a great add-on for honeymoon couples after a week of boat-based exploring—or a complete alternative option.

 Flexibility is key.
 Choose among several different inclusive 'safaris' already designed with daily guided excursions by boat to the surrounding islands, including one crafted specifically for families with young children.
 Or, book a few nights (at least two are recommended) on half-board basis only.

-Land based safaris are ideal for travelers prone to seasickness and GSC offers options that still allow guests to explore neighboring islands via short boat transfers.
+Land-based safaris are ideal for travelers prone to seasickness or who don’t want to be shepherded around on a strict time schedule.
+Galapagos Safari Camp offers options that still allow guests to explore neighboring islands via short boat transfers.

 BEST COMBINED WITH

-Galapagos Safari Camp is an excellent stand-alone destination for a land-based tour of the Galapagos Islands, or it combines will with a number of the boat-based itineraries.
+For travelers insistent on experiencing the Galapagos Islands by cruise, Galapagos Safari Camp works well with a number of the boat-based itineraries.
 The flexibility of booking options alleviates the challenges of trying to match a set-departure land program date with that of a boat.
 We especially recommend it as a two-night add on for honeymoon couples who have spent the previous week aboard a boat; tents are a haven of romantic privacy and offer time to reflect and relax before returning to the mainland or home.
-All trips to the Galapagos require time in Quito beforehand (with a minimum of two nights suggested), and combine well with a longer exploration of mainland Ecuador's unique highland, rainforest and cloud forest regions.